buildingSMART-Finland/InfraModel/markdown/pipenetworks.md

 ## Details

-It is optional to define details in inframodel file transfers.
+It is optional to define details in inframodel file transfers using "IM_pipe" extension.
 The label of pipe can be given using a pipeLabel.
 The start and end coordinates of a pipe are defined by three parameters:

 1. elevation type elevType
 2. start coordinate pipeStart and the